joncheng-dev/scilab-inventory-checker/research-log.md

   > - _Each item can have its own category tags.
 Similar to Many to Many relationships.
 How would this look like in a NoSQL database?_
 - _Objective: Searches/Queries_
   > - _Users would be able to search for items by category, by name in string, etc._
+- _Objective: Authorization for Roles_
+  > - _Admin roles have the addition ability to CRUD the items in inventory._
+  > - _Standard roles can only Read, check out, and return items._

 ## Vite